 Welcome to the Dalhousie University Libraries

 We belong to Novanet, a consortium of Nova Scotian university and community college libraries.
 Through Novanet, our users can tap into the library resources of the other post-secondary institutions in the province, as well as Live Help, an instant-messaging service that puts users in touch with librarians for a live chat version of the traditional reference interview.
-Beyond the holdings in our extensive research collection and the resources at other Novanet libraries, through Document Delivery, we can bring to you the resources from library collections around the world.
+In addition, Document Delivery can bring you resources from library collections beyond Dalhousie and the other Novanet libraries.

-The Dalhousie Libraries manage an electronic reserve system for faculty to submit reading lists to ensure copyright clearance for materials and then provide easy access to library e-resources in Brightspace.
-Our librarians go into classrooms and teach information literacy skills linked to your upcoming assignments.
+The Dalhousie Libraries manage an electronic reserve system for faculty to submit reading lists in Brightspace.
+When required, we provide copyright clearance and assistance loading the documents into Brightspace.
+Librarians go into classrooms and teach information literacy skills linked to your upcoming assignments.
 We encourage serendipitous discovery by offering a little of the unexpected, most recently, a Seed Library, access to 3D printing and makerspace workshops.

-We’re meeting the needs of researchers by developing a research data management planning service in DalSpace, the institutional repository.
-It contains all the e-theses for Dalhousie graduates, faculty publications, and research data sets.
+We’re meeting the needs of researchers by providing a research data management planning service in DalSpace, the institutional repository.
+It contains e-theses by Dalhousie graduates, as well as faculty publications and research data sets.